rackerlabs/technical-blog/_posts/2020-01-27-install-guardrails-on-your-sale-process-with-salesforce-CPQ.md

 categories:
     - Salesforce
 metaTitle: "Install guardrails on your sales process with Salesforce CPQ"
-metaDescription: "With features that act as guardrails on your sales process, Salesforce&reg; CPQ could be just the tool you need to stay on track."
+metaDescription: "With features that act as guardrails on your sales process, Salesforce&reg; CPQ is just the tool you need to stay on track."
 ogTitle: "Install guardrails on your sales process with Salesforce CPQ"
-ogDescription: "With features that act as guardrails on your sales process, Salesforce&reg; CPQ could be just the tool you need to stay on track."
+ogDescription: "With features that act as guardrails on your sales process, Salesforce&reg; CPQ is just the tool you need to stay on track."
 ---

 As your company grows, your sales process becomes more complicated.
-You might notice that your sales team has slowed down as your salespeople struggle to generate proposals and close sales in the same timely manner.
+You might notice that your sales team slows down as your salespeople struggle to generate proposals and close sales in the same timely manner.
 What can you do to streamline your sales process and enable your sales team as your company continues to expand?